How to Write a Job Description: Crafting a Practical Document

 • Senior leadership for their insight and experience, final decision-making power, and to give importance to the process.

-• The line manager as they are familiar with the specifics of the job.
+• The line manager as they are familiar with specifics of the job.

-• A cross-functional interviewer to bring independent accountability to the process in order to ensure quality and cultural fit.
+• A cross-functional interviewer to bring independent accountability to ensure quality and cultural fit.

 • HR as they are uniquely qualified to assess suitability and to make sure the recruitment process is well run.

-• A junior employee or peer (optional) as this can be a good way to develop your current staff (though don’t involve them in the interview or allow them a veto as they might not have much experience at assessing candidates’ potential and if they’re seeking promotion may have a conflict of interest).
+• A junior employee or peer (optional) as this can be a good way to develop your current staff (although they might not have much experience at assessing candidates’ potential and if they’re seeking promotion may have a conflict of interest).

 • List actual outcomes (“make £10,000 in sales each month”), not activities (“make 100 sales calls a day”).